p1r0/BsBuilder/docs/intro.rst

 What do you mean by building PHP apps?
 -------------------------------------------------

-Ok, you mamma may have told you that php apps are not buid, that for the most of if, she is right.
+Ok, your mama may have told you that php apps are not build, that for the most of if, she is right.
-The thing is that you still need to updata production servers, track version, upload big files (or small ones), etc.
+The thing is that you still need to update production servers, track version, upload big files (or small ones), etc.

 We call the process of creating the "uploadable" files *build* and the files themselves